Mechanical ventilation: Physiology

 Pain medicine such as opioids are sometimes used in adults and infants who require mechanical ventilation.
 For preterm or full term infants who require mechanical ventilation, there is no strong evidence to prescribe opioids or sedation routinely for these procedures, however, some select infants requiring mechanical ventilation may require pain medicine such as opioids.
 It is not clear if clonidine is safe or effective to be used as a sedative for preterm and full term infants who require mechanical ventilation.

-When 100% oxygen (1.00 Fi) is used initially for an adult, it is easy to calculate the next Fi to be used, and easy to estimate the shunt fraction.
+When 100% oxygen (1.00 FIO2) is used initially for an adult, it is easy to calculate the next FIO2 to be used, and easy to estimate the shunt fraction.
 The estimated shunt fraction refers to the amount of oxygen not being absorbed into the circulation.
 In normal physiology, gas exchange of oxygen and carbon dioxide occurs at the level of the alveoli in the lungs.
 The existence of a shunt refers to any process that hinders this gas exchange, leading to wasted oxygen inspired and the flow of un-oxygenated blood back to the left heart, which ultimately supplies the rest of the body with de-oxygenated blood.
-When using 100% oxygen, the degree of shunting is estimated as 700 mmHg - measured Pa.
+When using 100% oxygen, the degree of shunting is estimated as 700 mmHg - measured PAO2.
 For each difference of 100 mmHg, the shunt is 5%.
 A shunt of more than 25% should prompt a search for the cause of this hypoxemia, such as mainstem intubation or pneumothorax, and should be treated accordingly.
 If such complications are not present, other causes must be sought after, and positive end-expiratory pressure (PEEP) should be used to treat this intrapulmonary shunt.
 Other such causes of a shunt include: